Our Board of Directors

 |Phil Matthews is Transform Scotland’s Chair

-Phil has worked on sustainable development issues for over 20 years.
-He is currently the Executive Director of NuLeAF (Nuclear Legacy Advisory Forum) the body representing local government in discussions on nuclear decommissioning and waste management, and also a Non-Executive Director of Zero Waste Scotland.
-Prior to his current role he worked for a number of years as Director of CAG Consultants.
-Between 2007 and 2010 Phil served as the Sustainable Development Commission’s (SDC) Senior Policy Advisor in Scotland, including a spell as the Acting Director.
-In this role he led a detailed annual audit of the Scottish Government’s performance on sustainable development, reporting to the First Minister.
+Phil Matthews is Chair of Transform Scotland and leads the work of our Board.
+He has worked on environment and climate change issues for over 25 years in the public, private and third sector and is passionate about the role that a sustainable transport system can play in boosting health and quality of life and cutting carbon emission.
+Phil is currently the Executive Director of NuLeAF (Nuclear Legacy Advisory Forum), representing local government on nuclear decommissioning and waste management.
+Between 2007 and 2010 he served as the Sustainable Development Commission’s (SDC) Senior Policy Advisor and Acting Director in Scotland, auditing the Scottish Government’s performance on sustainable development and reporting to the First Minister.
 Originally from Aberdeen, Phil now lives in Edinburgh.
 He holds an Honours Degree in Geography from Edinburgh University and a Masters (with Distinction) in Environmental Change and Management from Oxford University.
 LinkedIn profile

 |Stuart Hay is Head of Living Streets Scotland and is Transform Scotland’s Treasurer